Power outages usually don't last long. However, a power outage that lasts several hours can cause risks to your health

 Leave your home if it is too cold.
 If you don't know where to go, contact your municipality to find out about temporary shelters.
-For more details, consult the page Evacuation in the event of a disaster.
+For more details, consult the page Evacuate your home.

-Before leaving, pack essential items for all member of your family:
+Before leaving, pack essential items for all members of your family:

 - Extra clothes